samsindt/tamari-server/protocol/README.md

 # Tamari Protocol

-The tamari protocol defines a text encoding that is used by clients to make requests to the server and for the server to respond to clients.
-The protocol is also used in writing to the write-ahead log.
+The tamari protocol defines a text encoding that is used by clients to make requests to a server and for a server to respond to clients.
+A server also uses the protocol when writing to the write-ahead log.

 ## Specification